KindaBad/main/README.md

-# main
-hello this is a test
+# ill do this later